Kazuchika Okada: Sporadic appearances (2022–2023)

-Okada made his All Elite Wrestling (AEW) debut on the June 22nd, 2022 edition of AEW Dynamite, coming to the aid of Adam Page while he was being attacked by Jay White and Adam Cole.
-Shortly after the exchange, it was announced that there would be a four-way battle for the IWGP World Heavyweight Championship between Okada, Page, Cole, and White at Forbidden Door.
-At the event on June 26, White retained the title.
+Due to NJPW's working relationship with All Elite Wrestling (AEW), Okada made some appearances in AEW.
+He made his debut on the June 22, 2022 episode of AEW Dynamite, coming to the aid of Adam Page while he was being attacked by Jay White and Adam Cole.
+He would have his first match at Forbidden Door, where he lost to Jay White in a four-way match for the IWGP World Heavyweight Championship, also including Cole and Page.
+On the June 21, 2023 episode of Dynamite, Okada made his return to AEW to confront Bryan Danielson ahead of their match at Forbidden Door.
+At the event on June 25, Okada lost to Danielson via submission.